learn-co-curriculum/phase-3-ruby-building-applications-gems-and-bundler/README.md

 One way to handle this is to have a note in your README with something like, "Hey, install Sinatra and Sequel".

-#### When disaster strikes

-> A patch got applied

-> Oh my god, it broke everything

-> Taste unemployment
->
-> #### - Steven Nuñez

-Software is complex.
-One change to a dependency can completely break your app.
-We can remedy this by enforcing that we use a specific version of the gem.
-But this, too, has its problems.
-How do you enforce this?
-Are you going to trust that everyone has the right version?

-No!
-We're programmers, dammit!

 ### Enter bundler

 [Bundler](http://bundler.io/) handles all of this for you.
 It provides you with